slashdotdash/node-ledger/README.md

 * `balance` - Reports the current balance of all accounts.
 * `print` - Prints out the full transactions, sorted by date, using the same format as they would appear in a Ledger data file.
 * `register` - Displays all the postings occurring in a single account.
+* `stats` - Retrieves statistics, like number of unique accounts.
 * `version` - Gets the currently installed Ledger version number.

 ### Accounts